geochum/geochum.github.io/_posts/2026-08-08-theta-method-backward-euler-crank-nicolson.md

 -\Delta t\,\Delta_h \hat u^{n+1},
 $$

 and Crank–Nicolson replaces the right-hand side by the $\theta=\tfrac12$ average.
 Numerics-informed neural networks (NINNs), introduced by Celaya, Kirk, Fuentes, and Riviere (2024), fix a finite-difference operator and train against such residuals; the $\theta$-method is the classical time discretization underneath NINN-BE and NINN-CN.
-The neural architecture is a separate story—this post is only about the time discretization.

 ---